lhr-solar/Controls/Docs/source/Apps/ReadCarCAN.rst

 Implementation Details
 ======================

-The Read Car CAN task uses timer callbacks to make sure message timings remain appropriate.
-More specifically, there is a timer that waits for the precharge contactor to be opened and closed by BPS before restarting the array, and another timer that ensures a charge enable message is received from BPS at least every half second.
-If no such message is received, the timer signals the fault state task to unblock and enter fault state, classifying it as one of the :ref:`recoverable`, and opening the contactors controlled by the system.
+The Read Car CAN task uses RTOS timers to make sure message timings remain appropriate.
+A watchdog is pet on BPS contactor state message receive to ensure that if communication is lost with BPS, the system disables the contactors.

 In order to avoid charging in unsafe conditions, a saturation buffer is used to require that charge enable messages are sufficiently consistent.
-See `ReadCarCAN.c` for more details, as this is subject to change.

 .. doxygengroup:: ReadCarCAN
    :project: doxygen